sudhirbitsgoa/Visualizations/README.md

 How to see visualizations

-git clone \n
+git clone
-cd Visualizations \n
+cd Visualizations
-python -m SimpleHTTPServer 8000 \n
+python -m SimpleHTTPServer 8000

 point your local browser to http://localhost:8000